 Andrea is originally from Monroe and has lived in Scottsdale, AZ for the past 20 years.
 In 2018, she was called to come back home with her two daughters to be near family.
-She is a member of Christ Church in West Monroe where she serves in the youth department and leads small group studies.
+She is a active member of Christ Church in West Monroe where she is involved in women's ministry, small groups and youth.
 She is also a member of the WM Chamber of Commerce.

 She graduated with a Master's in Science at ULM and has owned her own companies since 2003.
 Her graphics and web design company (FocusBoo.com) created two divisions where she designs a Christian based clothing line sold on Amazon Prime call FaithinBlackandWhite.com, as well as children's book and trading cards called GumbopotKids.com.
 She has over 12 years working with non profits including horse therapy, foster children, churches and soup kitchens.
-She has a heart for non profits and small start up companies.
+"We're called to love through the eyes of Christ."

 When she started volunteering at Grace Place, she felt like God had her there for a purpose.
 "When God calls, step out!"
 Her passion is to serve and "plant" into other's lives for the Glory of God.
-"We're called to be a light in this world, so let's shine bright!"
+"We're called to be a light, a reflection of Jesus in this world, so let's shine bright!"

 "Give thanks in all circumstances; for this is the will of God in Christ Jesus for you."
 1 Thessalonians 5:18

 Irma is originally from Monroe and has 6 kids and 13 grandchildren.
 She loves being at Grace Place where the people are kind and humble.
 "If I can rise from where I've been in my past, anyone can!"